How to Get the Equity Out of Your Home: Comparing the Options

 How much equity can you unlock?

 You get all of your home equity upfront and in cash.
-To understand why Truehold is a better option compared to traditional home equity loans, visit our sale leaseback and home equity calculator.
+To understand why Truehold is a better option compared to traditional home equity loans, visit our home equity calculator.
 It provides a comprehensive comparison of how much equity you can get with each option, associated fees, and more.

 What are the initial fees and ongoing obligations?